 Cash flow management tools to add to your small business

-- Coloured alerts for when cash balances fall below a minimum threshold.
+- Custom alerts when balances fall below a set threshold.

-- Monthly insights on your incomings and outgoings.
+- Detailed monthly insights into incomings and outgoings.

 Profit and loss projection tool

-- Helping you monitor current activity with a few quick expense calculations for the month.
+- Track your business’s activity and health with a few quick expense calculations for the month.

 Your existing accounting software

 It’s likely the accounting software your business currently uses has the capacity to help with cash flow management.